vsrinivas/fuchsia/public/rust/crates/zircon-rs/GETTING_STARTED.md

   -Clinker=${RUST_TOOLS}/x86-64-unknown-fuchsia-cc
 ```

-To build with cargo, create a .cargo/config.
+To build with cargo, create a config file in ${RUST_ROOT}/.cargo/config.
 As above, expand the absolute path.

 ```
 [target.x86_64-unknown-fuchsia]